yzyii/luashitacast/README.md

 # Additional Commands for All Melee Jobs:
 ```
-/tpset /tp - Toggles TP set between a LowAcc and HighAcc set.
-Note that this will be overwritten if you have a DT or Fire Resistance etc. set enabled.
+/tpset /tp - toggles TP set between a LowAcc and HighAcc set.
+             this will be overwritten if you have a DT or Fire Resistance etc. set enabled.
-             This is disabled for PLD in favour of just always using Idle sets instead.
+             this is disabled for PLD in favour of just always using Idle sets instead.
 ```

 ## Additional Commands for RDM:
 ```
 [Regular Toggles]
 /hate   - causes your cures, sleeps, blinds, dispels and binds to equip +enmity set on cast.
-/fight  - Used to turn off TP set.
+/fight  - used to turn off TP set.
           this is automatically used for you when disengaging if your TP is 0.

 [Special Sets]